 For that reason, creams are more effective for dry skins since their richness can make up for the insufficient oil.
 On the other hand, the Skin Apeel eye refresh gel is perfect for oily skins, they are light and won’t add unnecessary fats to your face.

 Besides texture, Skin Apeel eye refresh gel is effective for morning use, while creams are best at night.
-About that, eye gel can coexists with your makeup for work and your events.
+About that, eye gel can coexist with your makeup for work and your events.
 Unfortunately, creams can’t – they are already heavy and might disrupt your beauty aims.
 Particularly, creams diminish the impact of your eyeliners and roughen concealers into lines.

-Nonetheless, there is no better or best from the two treatments, they both fulfill the same purpose but take different approaches.
+Nonetheless, there is no better or best between the two treatments, they both fulfill the same purpose but take different approaches.
 At Skin Apeel, we advise our clients to use the two.
 But if you insist on buying only one for a start, then stick to eye gel – since they can work with morning routines.
 And by the way, you can use them in the evening too!

 That said, we understand that you are curious as to how eye gel and creams work.
 Well, they work the same way – and we have explained it below.